aravindprasads/Code-review-tool-for-.c-.h-/README.md

 -> Header Gaurds unused in Header files

--> File sizes exceeding 1000 lines
+-> File sizes exceeding 1000 lines (Number of lines - Configurable via conf file)

 -> Use of  “ ” instead of <> for standard headers